Cauly

-Cauly Oliveira Souza (born 15 September 1995), commonly known as Cauly, is a Brazilian professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Bahia.
+Cauly Oliveira Souza (born 15 September 1995), commonly known as Cauly, is a Brazilian professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club São Paulo, on loan from Bahia.

 Career

 For the 2017–18 season, he moved to MSV Duisburg.
 For the 2019–20 season, he signed with SC Paderborn.
 On 13 January 2020, he signed with Ludogorets Razgrad.